arjunds/arjunds.github.io/course/PA1/Lecture1.md

 In this example, `expression` is what we want to decide execution based on.
 It could be a variable, a Boolean expression, or just a normal expression. `case1` and `case2` are 2 values that `expression` can take on that we care about.
 We can have as many of those "cases" as makes sense for the context of the `switch`.
 The optional `default` is there if `expression` takes a value other than `case1` or `case2` and we still want to do something.

+{: .note }
-**Note: the `break` after each case in the `switch` is important.
+The `break` after each case in the `switch` is important.
 It tells the program that we are done with the switch statement and to exit it.
-If we removed the break, it would continue to compare `expression` to the remaining cases (and potentially run the `default` case)**
+If we removed the break, it would continue to compare `expression` to the remaining cases (and potentially run the `default` case)

 Let's look at an actual example of a `switch` statement.
 Say we have a string input from the user stored in `input` and we want to execute `statement1` when `input` is `CS` and execute `statement2` when it's `PA`.
 In the default case we execute `statement3`.
 This would look like: